1itvinka/anastasiya.dev/content/blog/comments/index.md

  */
 ```

-If you're using a version control system such comments are absolutely redundant.
+If you're using a version control system, such comments are absolutely redundant.
 Once I've worked on a project where attribution comments stayed around for years, getting absolutely irrelevant over time.

 **5. Positional markers**